 \subsection{Heterogeneous Face Verification Rate}

-Meanwhile, we exploit the face verification rate (FVR), deployed by the Face++ API, to report the identity preservation ability of our multi-variation models, as highlighted in Table. \ref{tab:ablation-CUFS} and Table. \ref{tab:ablation_CUFSF}.
-Our method is dedicated to synthesis the face photos and sketches from the heterogeneous domains.
-Comprehensively, in the CUFS dataset, the FVR increases distinctly from the backbone to final model by 3.332 (84.252$\rightarrow$87.542) for sketch synthesis and 8.253 (73.527$\rightarrow$81.780) for face photo synthesis.
+Meanwhile, we exploit the face verification rate (FVR), deployed by the Face++ API, to report the identity preservation ability of our multi-variation models, as highlighted in Table \ref{tab:ablation-CUFS} and Table \ref{tab:ablation_CUFSF}.
+Our method synthesizes face photos and sketches from heterogeneous domains.
+Comprehensively, in the CUFS dataset, the FVR increases distinctly from the backbone to the final model by 3.332 (84.252$\rightarrow$87.542) for sketch synthesis and 8.253 (73.527$\rightarrow$81.780) for face photo synthesis.
 Similarly, the proposed method improves the FVR considerably despite the deformation between the paired sketch photo in the CUFSF dataset.
-To be more specific, the FVR increases significantly after we exploit the intra-class and inter-class representational graph loss functions, especially in the CUFS dataset.
+To be more specific, the FVR increases significantly after we exploit the intra-class and inter-class representational graph loss functions, especially in the CUFSF dataset.
 Although there are deformations between the photos and sketches in the CUFSF dataset, the proposed graph loss functions improve the FVR by 0.511 ( 86.512$\rightarrow$87.023) for sketch synthesis and 1.026 (62.026$\rightarrow$63.052) for photo synthesis.
 This highlights the robustness of our proposed graph representation algorithms.